ivansojivarghese/BizHacks2025_2/README.md

-# BizHacks 2
+# Brand Intelligence System

-Problem Statement: How might we design a scalable and responsive measurement framework - powered by AI agentic systems - that can track brand performance and connect it to business metrics such as lead quality, sales velocity, and client engagement?
+Problem Statement (from Infosys BizHacks 2025): How might we design a scalable and responsive measurement framework - powered by AI agentic systems - that can track brand performance and connect it to business metrics such as lead quality, sales velocity, and client engagement?

 To obtain:
 - HF Token (fine-grained)